reggienitro/perplexity-mcp-server/README.md

 - Access structured **resources** that provide information
 - Create contextual workflows through standardized interfaces

-This template gives you a head start in building MCP servers that can be used by AI systems to extend their capabilities.
+This server allows AI systems to use the Perplexity API via MCP.

 ### Architecture & Components

-The template follows a modular architecture designed for clarity and extensibility:
+The server is based on the `mcp-ts-template` and follows its modular architecture:

 <details>
 <summary>Click to expand architecture diagram</summary>